 2. Matcha Green Tea

 Starting the morning off with a matcha latte is an incredible immune boosting gift to your body.
-Matcha has been reported to have up t0 137x more antioxidants than regular green tea, according to a 2003 study that was published in Pub Med by AJ Weiss.
+Matcha has been reported to have up to 137x more antioxidants than regular green tea, according to a 2003 study that was published in Pub Med by AJ Weiss.
 Basically, when you drink matcha it is estimated you are, “decreasing your age by one year with each cup.”
 Not only is this potent green powder gorgeous, it can actually make us gorgeous too by promoting anti-aging!
 Mother Nature certainly didn’t cheat us when it comes to foods that have the ability to heal, provide longevity, as well as vitality.
 Always choose organic, fair-trade varieties of matcha to steer clear of harmful pesticides.
 Find this amazing and potent Japanese tea here.

 3. Adaptogen Herbs

 Adaptogens are plants and herbs found in nature that equip the body with resistance to stress, allowing it to adapt to the physical, emotional and environmental circumstance.
-Basically, adaptogens are plants that have evolved with time and adapted to their environment and continue to thrive and prosper.
+Basically, adaptogens are plants that have evolved with time and adapted to their environment and continue to thrive + prosper.
 I wish I had known about these powerful herbs in my early twenties, as they can provide a tremendous amount of relief from depression and anxiety.
 Adaptogens not only help the body adapt to stress and exert a normalizing effect upon bodily processes.
 Even greater, these herbs help the body cope with external stressors, such as toxins in the environment and internal stressors like free radials, impaired digestion and depression.
 In certain cultures, (like Indian) adaptogen herbs like ginseng and ashwagandha, are actually used to cook with on a regular basis.
 Read more here.

 Garlic is one of the most powerful cold and flu-busting foods ever.
 It has long been known that garlic is an infection fighter, due to its antimicrobial properties.
 In fact, garlic is referred to by some as “Russian penicillin.”
 This is largely due to its compound–allicin.
 Colds, flus, stomach viruses and candida stand no chance against garlic’s powerful allicin compound.
 In fact, allicin is so strong, it will also eliminate pathogenic microbes like tuberculosis and botulism.
-(Murray, 2005) Because garlic is full of vitamins, especially vitamin C and trace minerals, it is not a bad idea to have garlic on hand all year around.
+(Murray, 2005) Because garlic is full of vitamins, especially vitamin C and trace minerals, it’s not a bad idea to have garlic on hand all year around.
 It should be noted that freshly chopped or crushed garlic, allows the allicin to be more bioavailable.
 Find out more here.

 Echinacea is a flower that grows in North America that was readily used by Native Americans, due to its amazing therapeutic benefits.
 Greatly studied for its immune boosting capabilities, the University of Connecticut determined echinacea can reduce the chance of contracting a cold by 58%, as well as reduce the duration of a cold by one and a half days!
 On top of this, the properties of echinacea have even been found to be beneficial for reducing pain and inflammation, improving skin issues, relieving respiratory issues, fighting infections, as well as reducing tumor growth, according to the National Institute of Health.
-(Axe)
+(Axe) Echinacea definitely should be one of the Top 10 Immune Boosting Foods!

 A deep vibrant orange root, turmeric is usually found in curry dishes due to its peppery, warm flavor and distinctive color.
 Used widely in traditional cultures and Ayurvedic medicine, turmeric has recently come to the forefront of the medical and nutrition world for its anti-inflammatory and pain killing properties.
 Another awesome benefit researched about curcumin is its antioxidant properties.
 Antioxidants help to balance free radicals in the body, which cause disease.
 Free radicals accumulate in the body from our environment: pesticides, exposure to UV light, cigarette smoke, pollution, stress, EMF’s (electromagnetic frequencies) and car exhaust.
 Antioxidants can help minimize the aforementioned, as well as protect against cancer and other diseases.
-In fact, it is necessary to continually generate antioxidant activity in the body to bolster the immune system and one great way is by eating lots of antioxidant-rich foods like turmeric!
+In fact, it is necessary to continually generate antioxidant activity in the body to bolster the immune system.
+One great way to do this is by eating lots of antioxidant-rich foods like turmeric!
 Read more here.

 8. Vitamin C Rich Foods